-You have no calculations to make.
+You are now able to make a decision for Part 4.
+You can click on "Previous" to read the explanations again You have no calculations to make.
 These tables indicate your gain depending upon your decision and the total number of hectares cultivated with the purple system.
 To obtain your total gain, you need to add your individual gain and the additional gain related to the ecosystem services.
-Remember: 200 points = €1
+Remember: 200 points = ≤ 1